13 Best Hotels in Cape Town, South Africa

 $$$ | 90 Bree St., Cape Town, 8001, South Africa

-Built as a private home in 1771, this centrally located boutique hotel's spacious rooms are individually decorated, melding the best of South Africa's dynamic contemporary art scene with its historic architecture, and making the most of the building's teak-beamed ceilings, foot-wide yellowwood floorboards, and numerous other details that recall its gracious past.
+Built as a private home in 1771, this centrally located boutique hotel's spacious rooms are individually decorated, melding a rather eclectic collection of South African contemporary art with its historic architecture, and making the most of the building's teak-beamed ceilings, foot-wide yellowwood floorboards, and numerous other details that recall its gracious past.
 Some rooms have four-poster beds, others exposed brickwork, but each has its own special charm.
-Rooms overlooking the pleasant courtyard—complete with tables sheltered by what's claimed to be the oldest grapevine in South Africa—may be a little noisy, but the revelry stops at midnight.
-Parking is across the street in a section of a public lot with good security, and friendly staff makes sure everything runs smoothly.
+Rooms overlooking the pleasant courtyard—complete with tables sheltered by what's claimed to be the oldest grapevine in South Africa—may be a little noisy, but the revelry theoretically stops at midnight.
+Parking (for which you have to pay) is across the street in a section of a public lot with good security, and friendly staff makes sure everything runs smoothly.
+Not to be confused with a similarly named hotel in Bo-Kaap that opened more recently.

 Pros

-• Excellent eateries in adjoining Heritage Square and Bree Street
+• Excellent eateries in adjoining Heritage Square and on Bree Street

 • Beautiful old building and quirky style